Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 Can I get my first house sit with no reviews?

 Yes.
 We got our first sit in Bochum with zero reviews.
 A strong application message and a compelling profile do most of the work.
 Reviews confirm a decision the homeowner has nearly made already.
-One well-written application can get you your first sit, and one good sit gets you your first review.

 Should I leave an honest review if a sit had problems?